fco3lho/fco3lho/README.md

 My name is Felipe Campos. 🧑🏻

-I'm a student of Computer Engineering at CEFET-MG and I have been in this life full of coffee and codes since the beginning of 2020. 💻
+I'm a student of Computer Engineering at CEFET-MG and I've been in this code life since the beginning of 2020. 💻

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.